changeworld/azure-docs.pl-pl/articles/iot-edge/tutorial-java-module.md

 ## <a name="next-steps"></a>Następne kroki

 W tym samouczku został utworzony moduł usługi IoT Edge zawierający kod służący do filtrowania nieprzetworzonych danych wygenerowanych przez urządzenie usługi IoT Edge.
-Gdy wszystko będzie gotowe do tworzenia własnych modułów, możesz dowiedzieć się więcej na temat [opracowywania własnych modułów IoT Edge](module-development.md) lub tworzenia [modułów z Visual Studio Code](how-to-vs-code-develop-module.md).
-Możesz przejść do kolejnych samouczków, aby dowiedzieć się, jak Azure IoT Edge może pomóc w wdrażaniu usług Azure Cloud Services w celu przetwarzania i analizowania danych na krawędzi.
+When you're ready to build your own modules, you can learn more about [developing your own IoT Edge modules](module-development.md) or how to [develop modules with Visual Studio Code](how-to-vs-code-develop-module.md).
+You can continue on to the next tutorials to learn how Azure IoT Edge can help you deploy Azure cloud services to process and analyze data at the edge.

 > [!div class="nextstepaction"]
 > [Functions](tutorial-deploy-function.md)